 There are many helpful discounts and concessions available to older people, so don’t be afraid to ask for them.
-You can save money at a time when you need it most, and help make your cash go a lot further than you’d imagined.
+You can save money at a time when you need it most, and help make your cash go a lot further than you’d imagine.

 Can I get discounted travel?